Chambras/Chmbrs-NotePad/README.txt

 	* Share Notes ( SMS, Google Voice SMS, FaceBook, Email, etc).
 	* Export Notes to SD Card.

+Version 0.1.3 Beta (06/04/2011):
+	* Fix a compatibility issue with tablets in the home screen widget.
+	* Fix a bug when home screen widget is created and there are still no notes created.

+Version 0.1.4 Beta(06/26/2011)
+	* Fix Home Screen widget update crash.\n
+ 	* Fix a bug when changing device language wouldn't load the string values.

 I will try to keep this project alive and add more things.
 I have a lot of ideas I just need more time.